MarkTaylor7/TheFinalLap/README.md

 <li>W - Withdrawal.
 Also very rare, this can happen if a car suffers a mechanical failure between qualifying and the race start, or if a driver gets injured after qualifying for the race.</li><br/><br/>

 <b>Why "The Final Lap"?</b><br/><br/>
 I made it up very early in development, before I wrote a line of code.
 I thought it sounded cool, but it was only supposed to be a working title until something better came along.
-Nothing ever did, but then I'm not the most creative person.
+Nothing ever did, but then I'm not the most imaginative person.
 When my design parter, Abigail, showed me the site logo she designed, the name was locked-in! 😅<br/>

 # 🔮 Future Developments
 This project in its current state satisifies my original MVP requirements (and a little extra).
 Here is what I may add in the future: